ajitsingh98/Data-Science-Interview-Questions-Answers/time_series_analysis_and_forecasting.md

 $$

-where $y'_t $ is the differenced series (it may have been differenced more than once).
-The “predictors” on the right hand side include both lagged values of$y_t$  and lagged errors.
+where $y'_t$ is the differenced series (it may have been differenced more than once).
+The “predictors” on the right hand side include both lagged values of $y_t$  and lagged errors.

-Here, $p $ is order of the autoregressive part,$d $ is degree of first differencing involved and$q$  is order of the moving average part.
+Here, $p$ is order of the autoregressive part, $d$ is degree of first differencing involved and $q$  is order of the moving average part.

 </details>